yashasingh/Zealicon/README.md

 onClick and OnClickListener functions used to recieve command when a button is pressed.

 Types of button used
--simple button
+* simple button
--ImageButton
+* ImageButton
--Button with text
+* Button with text
--button with text and image
+* button with text and image